 - Unblocks popular streaming sites including US Netflix

 - Other providers have more server selection options

 GREAT SPEEDS:PrivateVPN is easy to use.
 Allows up to 6 devices on the same account.
 Fast connections but could do with having more servers to choose from.
 30-day money-back guarantee.

 VPNs to avoid with Apple TV

-How to use a VPN with Apple TV on a router
+How to set up a VPN with Apple TV

 Some routers support VPN connections, and some don’t.
 You can log into your router dashboard by opening a web browser and typing 192.168.1.1 or 192.168.0.1 and entering your user credentials.
 If you’re not sure what your credentials are, consult your ISP, router manual, or Google the default username and password for your particular router model.

 Once you make it to the dashboard, look around for a way to set up a VPN connection.
 If none exists, you can potentially replace the firmware with an open-source alternative that does support VPNs.
 Our two recommendations are DD-WRT and Tomato.
 We’ve got setup instructions for DD-WRT here.
 But be warned: you must use the correct version of a firmware that is compatible with your specific router.
 If done improperly or with incompatible firmware, you could permanently damage the router.

 If that sounds intimidating or your router isn’t compatible with Tomato or DD-WRT, consider purchasing a pre-flashed router from your VPN provider.
 Pre-flashed VPN routers come configured with all of your VPN service providers’ servers right out of the box.
 From our list above, ExpressVPN, NordVPN, and IPVanish all sell pre-configured routers, and ExpressVPN is probably the best.